Naanum Single Thaan: Release

 The film was released across theatres in Tamil Nadu on 12 February 2021, coinciding with Valentine's Day weekend.
 The film received predominantly negative reviews from critics, with a reviewer from Cinema Express noting "Naanum Single Thaan neither has good comedy nor good acting.
 All it has is an illogical love story at the heart of it.
 It’s a carelessly crafted story that normalises an emotionally unhealthy equation."
-A reviewer from Times of India wrote "even if we are just a month into the new year, one can safely predict that Naanum Single Thaan is certain to figure in the list of terrible films of 2021".
+A reviewer from the Times of India wrote "Even if we are just a month into the new year, one can safely predict that Naanum Single Thaan is certain to figure in the list of terrible films of 2021".